 DOEN considers culture to be essential to processes of social change and innovation.
 Artists and cultural practitioners create new imagery and narratives that provide an alternative to existing realities or a status quo.
 Furthermore, artistic processes tap into people’s desires and open up space for imagining new, unexpected associations.
 Culture is therefore central to create social change that is meaningful to the people involved in it.

 The international culture program enhances the sustainability of creativity and cultural expression in some specific regions in Africa, where the cultural sector has not reached a mature cycle of development yet.
 Currently, DOEN focuses on North, East and West Africa with a special focus on Tunisia, Uganda and Mali.
 These regions/countries are the focal points from where we follow (and possibly finance) patterns of creativity that might go beyond national borders.

-Finally, the international culture program also has a worldwide program that contribute directly to social innovation: Arts Collaboratory.
+Finally, the international culture program also has a worldwide program that contributes directly to social innovation: Arts Collaboratory.

 The total budget of the DOEN International Culture Programme in 2015 is EUR 3,5 million.